oxigraph/oxigraph/python/README.md

 sphinx-autobuild docs docs/_build/html
 ```

 Note that you will need to have [sphinx-autobuild](https://pypi.org/project/sphinx-autobuild/) installed.
-This should be installed already if you are using this repository's development container.

 Alternatively, you can use `sphinx-build` with Python's `http.server` to achieve the same thing.